clementpoh/hashing/README.md

 1.  <span>**Average-case analysis**</span> Assume that *r*<sub>0</sub>, *r*<sub>1</sub>, … are chosen randomly and independently of the list of inputs.
 Using big-O notation, write the *expected* complexity of insert and search in terms of `size` and *n*.
 Justify your answer.

-\[**F. Generating collisions by trial and error:\] Suppose you’re a malicious annoyance who wants to slow down the hash table to make other users’ lives difficult.
+<span>**F. Generating collisions by trial and error:**</span> Suppose you’re a malicious annoyance who wants to slow down the hash table to make other users’ lives difficult.
 Suppose also that the *r*<sub>*i*</sub> values for universal-hash are made public.
 Write a function `collide_dumb(unsigned int size, unsigned int seed, int n)` that generates *n* strings that `universal_hash()` hashes to 0.
 For this question, do this the unintelligent way: simply enumerate a lot of strings and keep any that hash to 0, until you have at least *n* of them.
 The output should be printed to `stdout` one line per string.
 To avoid suspicion, your list must not repeat any strings, even padded with zeros.
-You may, of course, call `universal-hash`.**
+You may, of course, call `universal-hash`.

 <span>**NEW:** </span> Output format: write your output to `sdtout.` It should contain: